 A Night Of Ups and Downs

 So, the fact that this trivia doesn't even ring a bell left me worried that I was about to watch an episode that either didn't live up to expectations or didn't stand the test of time.
-It didn't take long before I started to lean toward the latter as the first sketch following the monolog was a parody ad for a new piece of currency from South Africa called the "Niggerrand" with a very hard "R".
+It didn't take long before I started to lean toward the latter as the first sketch following the monolog was a parody ad for a new piece of currency from South Africa called the "Niggerrand" with a very hard "R."

 Though that was a pretty shocking moment watch with modern eyes, the sketch actually was a commentary of Apartheid which was still going on at the time.
-There were several other sketches in the same type of style that were overly offensive when viewed with today's expectations while at the same time making a point.
+There were several other sketches in the same type of style that was overly offensive when viewed with today's expectations while at the same time making a point.

 I'm guessing Rodney helped with the writing or at least they wrote to his sensibilities because things felt more poignant than the offensive material that I assume was written in the earlier season by Mr. Mike.

-All of this said, offensive or not, the sketches that did age to still be appropriate had me laughing out loud and I loved seeing Rodney perform.
+All of this said, offensive or not, the sketches that did age to still be appropriate had me laughing out loud, and I loved seeing Rodney perform.